KevGildea/KevGildea.github.io/_posts/2021-05-30-Kinematic-Chain-Mapping.md

 ### Solution space for mapping kinematic chains

-The goal is to use kinematics knowledge to extend the [vector mapping method](https://kevgildea.github.io/blog/Euler-Axis-Vector-Mapping/#mapping-of-two-vectors) I previously developed for use on a kinematic chain.
+The goal is to use kinematics knowledge to extend the <a href="https://kevgildea.github.io/blog/Euler-Axis-Vector-Mapping/#mapping-of-two-vectors" target="_blank">vector mapping method</a> I previously developed for use on a kinematic chain.
 Specifically, I would like to develop a method for calculating the discretised solution space for mapping one kinematic chain (a) to another (b), where the latter does not contain any information on joint orientations.
 The chains must have the same number of joints and the same joint heirarchy, but may have differing and disproportional link lengths.
 This will require a kinematical approach involving sequential calculations of the Euler axis-angle solution space for each joint throughout the chain.
 The problem is complicated by the fact that the Euler axis-angles applied in upchain joints affect the joint orientations and the resulting solution spaces for mapping downchain vectors.

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig0.png" width="700">